Welcome to the Australian food history timeline

 This website traces the history of Australian food since white settlement in 1788, with a glance at what came before.
-Entries are by decade; use the menu to jump to a decade, or search for a specific topic.
+Use the menu to jump to a decade, or search for a specific topic.
 (On mobiles, scroll down to see the menu.)
 The Australian food history timeline project started as a spin-off from my food memoir, Me and My Big Mouth.
 But it kept expanding.
 You can still buy the memoir by following this link.

 1892: Hargreaves & Sons cannery founded in Brisbane and is possibly the first to can pineapple.